-Eurovision has been around for decades, but it was only recently that Australia was allowed to compete in the popular international singing contest.
-There are plenty of people around the world and even down under who don’t understand how and why we’re part of a competition with mostly European contestants.
+The Eurovision Song Contest has been around for decades, but it was only recently that Australia was allowed to compete in the popular international singing contest.

 Eurovision is the biggest and most-broadcasted non-sports TV event – hundreds of millions of viewers around the world tune in to the program.
 It’s even spawned other series such as Junior Eurovision and Eurovision Asia.